 As a member of the ‘Best the Alps’ group – an alliance of 12 world-famous tourist resorts in the European Alps – the region boasts a firmly established position based on lifestyle, culture, sport, events and a flourishing tourism industry.
 This year-round destination is characterised by its international clientele, high-end hotel industry and superb gastronomic offerings.
 For more than twenty years now, Seefeld has, along with 11 other select destinations in five Alpine countries, been acting as an ‘ambassador’ for the Alpine region and guaranteeing holidays of the very highest calibre.

-Visitors who take a trip here during the winter months can savour a magical, snow-covered landscape in the heart of Alps and a huge spectrum of sports and outdoor activities.
-The vast, 271-kilometre-long network of immaculately groomed cross-country ski tracks (skating and classic-style), along with additional quality-tested special cross-country ski tracks – seven tracks suitable for adaptive Nordic skiing, two floodlit tracks for night-time skiing and one dog-friendly trail – provide optimum conditions for Nordic sports enthusiasts.
+Visitors who take a trip here during the winter months can savour a magical, snow-covered landscape in the heart of the Alps and a huge spectrum of sports and outdoor activities.
+The vast, around 245-kilometre-long network of immaculately groomed cross-country ski tracks (skating and classic-style), along with additional quality-tested special cross-country ski tracks – seven tracks suitable for adaptive Nordic skiing, two floodlit tracks for night-time skiing and one dog-friendly trail – provide optimum conditions for Nordic sports enthusiasts.
 Alpine skiers are also well-catered for: sun-drenched ski slopes, state-of-the-art lift facilities and a second-to-none mountain panorama guarantee unadulterated skiing pleasure.
 Tobogganing, ice skating and many other fun-filled activities ensure that your winter trip is one you’ll remember for a long time to come.

 What better way to spend a summer holiday in the Alps than discovering the stunningly scenic hiking, biking and climbing routes amid the spectacular natural landscape of the Olympiaregion Seefeld.
 Categorised according to distance and difficulty, the network of over 650 kilometres of marked routes offers something to suit every taste and ability, from families with young children to experienced mountain enthusiasts.
-A particular highlight, unique in the entire Alpine region, is the network of wide, flat ‘Promenade Walking Trails’ – some of which are even wheelchair accessible –which can also be used for winter hiking.
+A particular highlight, unique in the entire Alpine region, is the network of wide, flat ‘Promenade Walking Trails’ – some of which are even wheelchair accessible – which can also be used for winter hiking.

 ‘Discover the Olympiaregion Seefeld – the GREAT OUTDOORS is waiting for YOU!’
 In keeping with this motto, the Olympiaregion Seefeld’s new summer season programme offers a multi-faceted wealth of holiday experiences, including a huge variety of themed walks and hikes.
 With such tours as ‘Experience nature with all your senses’, ‘Meditative hike’, ‘Nature watch in the Karwendel Gorge’ and ‘Surprise trekking tour’ on the agenda, a fascinating and enjoyable break amid pristine nature is guaranteed.